textlab/glossa/README.md

     rails new glossa -m https://raw.github.com/textlab/rglossa/master/app_template.rb

+If you are getting the following message:

+    You passed :github as an option for gem 'rglossa', but it is invalid.

+you need to update the *bundler* gem:

+    gem install bundler

+Also, if you are using an old version of Rails, you may get the following message:

+    Bundler could not find compatible versions for gem "rails" In Gemfile:
+        rglossa (>= 0) ruby depends on
+          rails (~> 3.2.14) ruby

+In that case, please install the version of the *rails* gem that is mentioned in the error message, e.g.:

+    gem install rails -v3.2.14

-Alternatively, you may already have a Rails application and want to make RGlossa part of that.
+As an alternative to creating a new application, you may already have a Rails application and want to make RGlossa part of that.
 Since RGlossa is implemented as a Rails engine, this can easily be achieved by mounting RGlossa at some subpath within the application.
 See the [wiki](http://github.com/textlab/rglossa/wiki) for more information.

 ### Optionally install R